CharaChorder/docs/docs/Chords.rst

    * when we chord: ``r+a+l``
    * it outputs: ``realtor@email.com``

 #.
-Switch to the base library by using the base library chord we
+Switch to the base library by using the base Dynamic Toggle that we
    created earlier: ``b+a+l+i``
 #.
 It switches to the base library and outputs its name: ``base``